Azure/Enterprise-Scale-for-AVS/Scenarios/Monitoring/AVS-Service-Health/readme.md

-# Configure Monitoring
+# Configure Service Health Alerts

-Any updates or impacting events for AVS are published via Service Health, it is critical to monitor this for any notifcations.
+Any updates or impacting events for AVS are published via Service Health, it is critical to monitor this for any notifications.
 This scenario will setup service health notifications for a given set of email addresses.
 Action owners will receive email notifications if a service health event is published.

 This scenario is also included in the [AVS-Utilization-Alerts](../AVS-Utilization-Alerts) scenario.